 Merger note on an Electronic Patient Record/digital hospital

-Having an Electronic Patient Record across both hospitals has been billed as a substantial benefit of the merger of the Royal Surrey and Ashford and St Peters.
-This blog seeks to help understanding of the extent to which it will be realised, when, and its cost and benefits
+of the merger of the Royal Surrey and Ashford and St Peters.
+This blog seeks to

 A digital hospital